Week 4 : Two-Sample t-tests

 Let’s think through the results

-The Shairo-Wilk statistic is not significant, indicating that the data are likely to be normally distributed
+The Shairo-Wilk statistic is significant, indicating that the data are not likely to be normally distributed

 Levene’s statistic is not significant, indicating that the variance of the two groups is comparable.
 We can confirm this by looking at the standard deviations in the descriptives table.
-0.171 and 0.158 are fairly similar so the test report makes intuitive sense.
+0.140 and 0.149 are fairly similar so the test report makes intuitive sense.

 6. Hypothesis 3 - People’s confidence in their ability to distinguish AI generated faces will reduce after performing the task